Counseling and Therapy

 What types of therapists are there?

-- Psychiatrist—a medical doctor (MD) with extra training in psychiatry.
+- Psychiatrist—are medical doctors (MD) who have graduated from medical school with extra training in psychiatry.
 A psychiatrist may provide therapy and also can prescribe medications that can help depression, anxiety and other problems.

-- Psychologist—has the graduate school degree PhD, PsyD, or EdD.
+- Psychologist—have graduated from college and medical school and have the degree PhD, PsyD, or EdD.
 A psychologist provides counseling and may also be able to do special testing to understand certain problems such as learning disabilities.

-- Social worker—a therapist who has studied social work in graduate school.
+- Social workers—are therapists who have graduated from college and graduate school, where he/she studied advanced clinical counseling.
 A clinical social worker has the degree MSW and the certification LCSW or LICSW, and provides counseling and may also help a person connect with other services they may need in their community.

-- Mental health counselor (LMHC)—has graduated from college and is a licensed therapist who has special advanced training in counseling.
-Mental health counselors are often individual therapists or marriage and family counselors.
+- Licensed Mental Health Counselors (LMHC)—have graduated from college and graduate school and are licensed therapists with special advanced training in counseling.
+LMHC’s are often individual therapists or marriage and family counselors.

 What should I expect from counseling?